 Trail Route from St. Croix Falls to Polk County Forest

-St. Croix Falls is known as “The City of Trails” and is where the Ice Age National Scenic Trail ends or begins, depending on where you start your journey.
+St. Croix Falls is known as “The City of Trails” and is where the Ice Age National Scenic Trail (IANST) ends or begins, depending on where you start your journey.
 It is the home of the Western Terminus and was designated an Ice Age Trail Community, in 2019.
 An IAT Community is a place where Ice Age Trail enthusiasts enjoy healthy walks, visit local businesses and take part in events.
 These communities work hand-in-hand with the Ice Age Trail Alliance to advance the Ice Age Trail, promote the qualities that make each place unique, and provide pathways to community health and well-being.
 Together, the Ice Age Trail Alliance and Trail Communities promote the unique qualities that make the Trail, and the community it travels through, a meaningful destination.

 The Superior and Des Moines lobes largely shaped Polk and Burnett counties.
 First, the Superior Lobe came from the northeast.
 Later, the Des Moines Lobe moved south through Minnesota and branched northeast into the St. Croix Falls area, through the present-day towns of Atlas, Cushing and Grantsburg.
 The Superior Lobe had numerous ice margins where eskers and ridges of glacial till and boulders were deposited.